Former Tata Sons chairperson Cyrus Mistry dies in accident near Mumbai

 Nationalist Congress Party MP Supriya Sule also mourned Mistry’s death.
 “Devastating news my brother Cyrus Mistry passed away,” she wrote on Twitter.
 “Can’t believe it.”

-Mistry, the younger son of late industrialist Pallonji Mistry, took over the reins of the salt-to-software conglomerate in 2012 after Ratan Tata retired from active corporate life.
+Mistry, the younger son of late industrialist Pallonji Mistry, took over the reins of salt-to-software Tata conglomerate in 2012 after Ratan Tata retired from active corporate life.
 However, he was removed from the post in October 2016, before being ousted from the board of Tata Sons in February 2017.

 Following this, Mistry was part of a corporate battle against Tata Sons, which had spanned over four years.